'Tantalizing' results of 2 experiments defy physics rulebook - WTMJ

 But that’s not what happened.

-Researchers poured over the data from several years and a few thousand crashes and found a 15% difference, with significantly more electrons than muons, said experiment researcher Sheldon Stone of Syracuse University.
+Researchers pored over the data from several years and a few thousand crashes and found a 15% difference, with significantly more electrons than muons, said experiment researcher Sheldon Stone of Syracuse University.

 Neither experiment is being called an official discovery yet because there is still a tiny chance that the results are statistical quirks.
 Running the experiments more times — planned in both cases — could, in a year or two, reach the incredibly stringent statistical requirements for physics to hail it as a discovery, researchers said.